Fano varieties with large Seshadri constants in positive characteristic: Fano varieties with Seshadri constants at least

 \emph{Step 5} (Analysis of the Gorenstein conic bundles).
-Since $Y$ is globally F-regular, it is Cohen-Macaulay by \cite[Theorem 1.18]{sz}, thus $g$ is a Gorenstein conic bundle.
-Let $W$ be the normalization of $Y\times_{Z}E$, then since $E\cong\mathbb{P}^{n-1}\rightarrow Z$ is quasi-\'etale unless $Z\cong\mathbb{P}(1^{n-1},2)$ in which case the branch divisor is disjoint from Sing$(Z)$, $W\rightarrow E\cong\mathbb{P}^{n-1}$ is a also Gorenstein conic bundle by Lemma \ref{lem:basechange}, and is indeed a conic bundle by Lemma \ref{lem:conicbundle} as $E$ is smooth.
+Since $Y$ is globally $F$-regular, it is Cohen-Macaulay by \cite[Theorem 1.18]{sz}, thus $g$ is a Gorenstein conic bundle and is indeed a conic bundle over the smooth locus of $Z$ by Lemma \ref{lem:conicbundle}.
+Let $W$ be the normalization of $Y\times_{Z}E$, then since $E\cong\mathbb{P}^{n-1}\rightarrow Z$ is quasi-\'etale unless $Z\cong\mathbb{P}(1^{n-1},2)$ in which case the branch divisor $G$ is disjoint from Sing$(Z)$, $W\rightarrow E\cong\mathbb{P}^{n-1}$ is a also Gorenstein conic bundle by Lemma \ref{lem:basechange}, and is indeed a conic bundle away from the preimage of Sing$(Z)$.
+Away from the branch divisor $G$, the map $E\to Z$ is quasi-\'etale and hence the preimage of $E$ in $W$ splits into two disjoint components that remain Cartier and smooth.
+It follows that $W$ is smooth along the preimage of $E$ (in particular, $W$ is smooth at generic points of every fiber of $g$ outside $G$) and therefore by Lemma \ref{lem:conicbundle}, $g$ is a conic bundle away from $G$.
+Hence $g$ is a conic bundle everywhere.
 The theorem now follows from the same calculation as in the proof of \cite[Lemma 19]{lz16}. \end{proof}